The word of the Lord came to Jonah a second time, saying, "Get up, go to Nineveh, that great city, and proclaim to it the message that I tell you."

-Whoever wrote the Jonah story knew his Bible and his sacred history well and weaves into his narrative ideas and allusions from other parts of the Israel's Scripture and traditions.
+Whoever wrote the Jonah story was expert at weaving into his narrative ideas and images from other parts of the Israel's Scripture and traditions.
 The words of the Assyrian king, "Who knows God may relent and forgive, and withhold his blazing wrath?" are drawn from earlier texts like the penitential prayer in Joel 2:14.
 The inspired author had meditated so long on earlier prophecies that his own preaching and writing became like a tapestry of biblical passages.

 Because he knew his Bible so well that he could think only in its language, the author of Jonah almost explodes with exasperation and frustration.
 Why do those people-his own-with such a rich heritage, refuse to reform their ways and respond to God with faith and justice, with prayer and hope?
 Look, says this writer, the pagans, even the worst of them, the ruthless and ever hated Assyrians, are more spontaneously good than my own people!

 Jonah underlines that most wonderful of surprises, the extraordinary and unsuspected goodness of strangers, even of such unlikely candidates for holiness as . . ..
 The dotted lines must be filled in by each of us; here we name our worst enemy, the most impossible sinner, hopelessly wicked to the marrow of the bones.
 Such was the "Assyrian" in the ears of Jonah's people.
 The same resonance today might attach to such words as Communist or Nazi, paedophile or child molester!